shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ### Environmental Factors
 - Bright lights, strong smells, weather changes, barometric pressure shifts

-**Tip**: Keep a migraine journal to track your diet, sleep, mood, and weather.
-This can be done manually or through AI tools like Voidr Health, which uses natural language inputs to help recognize patterns from daily symptoms.
+**Tip**: Maintain a migraine journal to track your diet, sleep, mood, and weather.
 ---

 ## Diagnosis: How Are Migraines Evaluated?

-Doctors typically diagnose migraines based on clinical history, symptoms, and a neurological exam.
-There’s no single test to confirm a migraine.
+Doctors and Physicians often diagnose migraines based on their clinical the patients clinical history, symptoms and a neurological exam.
+There’s no single test to confirm a migraine as such.

 According to the **Mayo Clinic** and **American Headache Society**, diagnosis includes:
 - Frequency and intensity of symptoms